Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 People or coke.

-him.
-He wouldn't even let people repack his planes ask.
-He wouldn't
+He wouldn't even let people repack his plane's ass.

-Yeah.
-He's thought of his of his parachute is kind of like his second a-ness.
+He thought of his parachute is kind of like his second anus.

 No touching.